+- 26.1.
+As part of their induction process, staff at Packmoor Ormiston Academy are provided with training on managing behaviour, including training on:

+- The Equalities Act and preventing disability discrimination

+- Harmful Sexualised Behaviours

+- Mental Health and Wellbeing

 - Trauma informed practice

 - De-escalation techniques

 - Restorative communication

 - The use of restraint/Team Teach

 - How child protection, safeguarding, SEND and mental health needs impact behaviour

-- 28.2.
+- 26.2.
 Behaviour management will also form part of continuing professional development.

-29. Monitoring and evaluating academy behaviour
+27. Monitoring and evaluating academy behaviour

-- 29.1.
-The academy will collect data on the following: - Behavioural incidents, including removal from the classroom - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Incidents of positive handling/reasonable force - Anonymous surveys for staff, children, governors, trustees and other stakeholders on their perceptions and experiences of the academy behaviour culture - 29.2.
-The data will be analysed every half term by the SLT and Behaviour Lead.
-Data will be reviewed at the academy's Strategic Progress Boards and at Local Governing Body Meetings and this analysis will be used to support academies to be proactive in improving children's behaviour. - 29.3.
-The data will be analysed from a variety of perspectives including: - At academy level - By age group - At the level of individual members of staff - By time of day/week/term - By protected characteristic - 29.4.
+- 27.1.
+The academy will collect data on the following: - Behavioural incidents, including removal from the classroom - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation

+- Incidents of positive handling/reasonable force - Anonymous surveys for staff, children, governors, trustees and other stakeholders on their perceptions and experiences of the academy behaviour culture - 27.2.
+The data will be analysed every half term by SLT and the Behaviour Team.
+Data will be reviewed at the academy's Strategic Progress Boards and at Local Governing Body Meetings and this analysis will be used to support academies to be proactive in improving children's behaviour. - 27.3.
+The data will be analysed from a variety of perspectives including: - At academy level - By age group - At the level of individual members of staff - By time of day/week/term - By protected characteristic - 27.4.
 The academy will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any trends or disparities between groups of children are identified by this analysis, the academy will review its policies and practice to tackle it.

-30. Children's Voice
+28. Children's Voice

-30.1.
+- 28.1.
 Asking children about behaviour in the academy and the implementation of the behaviour policy is a regular feature of the academy's self-evaluation.
 The academy commits to listening to the voices of children and, in line with Article 12 of the United Nations Convention on the Rights of the Child (UNCRC), will provide an opportunity for all children to have a say in matters which affect them and to be involved in decisions that affect them, as far as is appropriate.
-At Packmoor Ormiston Academy children's views will be gathered through termly through activities such as surveys, focus groups, class discussions, school council etc.
+At Packmoor Ormiston Academy children's views will be gathered termy through survey, focus group, class discussions, school council etc]. - 28.2.

-30.2.
 Children's Voice is also expressed at a trust level through the National Student Voice (NSV) and the Student Inclusion Advisory Board (SIAB), which is a subcommittee of the NSV.

-31. Complaints
+29. Complaints

-- 31.1.
-Complaints regarding any aspects of the Behaviour Policy will be addressed under the OAT Complaints Policy. - 31.2.
+- 29.1.
+Complaints regarding any aspects of the Behaviour Policy will be addressed under the OAT Complaints Policy. - 29.2.
 Concerns about wrongdoing at OAT academies in relation to the behaviour policy, such as malpractice, mismanagement or breach of health and safety law or any other illegal or unethical act either on the part of management, the Governing Body or be fellow employees should be raised using the Whistleblowing Policy.